-Dr. Selanikio is a frequent keynote speaker and consultant in the fields of social entrepreneurship, innovation, big data, public and global health, healthcare, child health, epidemiology, and the use of technology for development (“ICT4D”) and for emergency and disaster preparedness and outbreak response, and has consulted or spoken on these topics at Davos, TEDx, Foo Camp, Harvard, MIT, Stanford, Google, DARPA, CNN, Fox News, the Clinton Global Initiative, the Royal Society of Medicine, and many other very prominent venues and organizations.
+Dr. Selanikio is a frequent keynote speaker and consultant in the fields of innovation, artificial intelligence, mobile, and big data — and especially the application of those technologies to social entrepreneurship, public and global health, healthcare, child health, epidemiology, international development, and emergency and disaster preparedness and outbreak response.
+He has consulted or spoken on these topics at Davos, TEDx, Foo Camp, Harvard, MIT, Stanford, Google, DARPA, CNN, Fox News, the Clinton Global Initiative, the Royal Society of Medicine, and many other very prominent venues and organizations.
 He is a judge for the GSMA Global Mobile Awards, and is a winner of both the $100,000 Lemelson-MIT Award for Sustainability and the Wall Street Journal Technology Innovation Award.

 Dr. Selanikio has been profiled by the Guardian, Wired, Forbes, The Economist, The Wall Street Journal, Fox News, the BBC, NPR, Information Week, and the Washington Post, among many other publications.
 He is a practicing pediatrician, and is a former Wall Street computer consultant, and former CDC epidemiologist.
 As an officer of the Public Health Service, Dr. Selanikio served as an Epidemic Intelligence Service (EIS) Officer, and later as Chief of Operations for the HHS Secretary’s Emergency Command Center after the 9/11 attacks.
 In 2005, he was given the Haverford Award for Humanitarian Service for his work in treating tsunami victims in Aceh.
 He received his BA from Haverford College, and MD from Brown University Medical School.